 Improve your photography skills with the guidance of a National Geographic photographer— whether you’re traveling through Japan or heading out on shoots during an intensive weekend workshop in New York City.
 See All »

-When you set off into the world on a National Geographic Adventure, you experience "adventure" in every sense of the word.
+When you set off into the world on a National Geographic Active Expedition, you experience "adventure" in every sense of the word.
 You trek across mountain ranges to archaeological wonders; kayak and snorkel at coral reefs teeming with marine life; cross an entire country on foot; or traverse legendary landscapes by camel or on horseback.

 Your adventure is a cultural one, toowhether you're living among some of the world's last hunter-gatherers in Tanzania, visiting with Andean farmers, or kayaking to floating villages on Vietnam's Halong Bay.
 It's also a personal adventure: a physical challenge that you can tailor according to your interests and abilities.
 Our trips are well paced, and our innovative itineraries are filled with opportunities for you to push your limits, choose the harder trail, or go on that extra hike.
 And whenever you feel the need, you can opt for a shorter hike or stay behind and relax at the hotel.

 EXPLORE IN SMALL NUMBERS

 A key part of experiencing a place intimately is getting away from the crowds.
 We limit our group size to 16 so that we can move with agility, assimilate easily into local communities, and enjoy every place we visit in depth.
 Our small numbers allow us to take advantage of many unexpected invitations and opportunities that arise on our active expeditions.
 And we can stay in cozy inns, deluxe tented camps, and mountain lodges that reflect the local character and don't have room for larger groups.